EvaFrossard/EvaFrossard.github.io/index.md

 ### Upload frequency

-You ligt have thought that getting more active on the platform would make you regain your audience or at least will make you gain a new public, because the Youtube algorithm would put you forward.
+You might have thought that getting **more active on the platform** would make you regain your audience or at least will make you gain a new public, because the Youtube algorithm would put you forward.
 Without entering into the specifics of this dark and unknown algorithm...
-NO, not really.
+NO, not really how that works :)

-Maybe you've considered taking a break, make them wait a little and be more desirable (we see you mister pick-me) before making a big come back, maybe ?
+Maybe you've considered **taking a break**, make them wait a little and be more desirable (we see you mister pick-me) before making a big come back, maybe ?

-Or you are just a chill guy, you also want your audience to just be chill guys and be alike you, and you didn't want to force yourself to post or take an unwanted break.
+Or you are just a chill guy, you also want your audience to just be chill guys and be alike you, and you didn't want to force yourself to post or take an unwanted break... so you just **kept uploading at the same rythm**.

-Thus, we have 3 separate groups:
+**Thus, we have 3 separate groups:**

 <div class='reactionlist'>
   <div class='reactionlistelem'>